Bluewire-OSS/templates/README.md

 Welcome to the Bluewire template repository.
 These templates provide the pages and API (app.py) for Bluewire.

+You can selfhost Bluewire!
+Make sure to change the secret key in `app.py` if you plan to make it public.

 Feel free to explore and modify the templates if you want.
 However, please make sure to follow the Bluewire design language when making changes.

 ### Languages